Vanquis Banking Group’s focus is to deliver responsible products and services which help put our customers on a path to a better everyday life.

 That’s why we work with them to support number confidence in children through a parental engagement programme which supports parents, carers and teachers to gain number confidence to help children in their care to develop the numeracy skills and confidence they need.

-Through our community foundation partnerships, we provide grant funding to grass roots voluntary organisations who are providing a range of activities which aim to help improve financial (as well as social) inclusion and that respond specifically to the needs of individual communities.
+Through our Community Foundation partnerships, we provide grant funding to grass roots voluntary organisations who are providing a range of activities which aim to help improve financial (as well as social) inclusion and that respond specifically to the needs of individual communities.

-For example, this could include funding for a charity which enable outreach workers to provide money advice to people who have limited physical access to such services, becuause of a mental health and wellbeing condition, or disability or because they live in a rural area.
+For example, this could include funding for a charity which enable outreach workers to provide money advice to people who have limited physical access to such services, because of a mental health and wellbeing condition, or disability or because they live in a rural area.

 Funding these types of projects means that we can support bespoke services that are addressing the challenges faced in that immediate community.